douglascarrie/Big-Data-Analysis-of-Pressurized-Nuclear-Reactors/README.md

 ### Report

 A report was created (pdf) to explain further each method used, this was done as part of an assessment.

+The first part of the PDF is an analysis over different methods used to analyse data using American Express as an example.

 Link to report: [Click here](https://github.com/douglascarrie/Big-Data-Analysis-of-Pressurized-Nuclear-Reactors/blob/master/Big%20Data%20analysis.pdf)